“The stars must be floating in something, don’t you think?

 White, then black.
 Which state that was became inconsequential, it was time in which he felt great pain.

 He could bring about white, in which he would realize the hideous pain of times boredom, and he could bring black, which brought no relief from white.
 He could alternate between the two at will, creating bizarre strobe effects, but he could do nothing else.
 There was nothing beyond these simple two states.
-But there was the sensation, a yearning, that their could be.
+But there was the sensation, a yearning, that there could be.

 He had realized that his entrapment was complete, and it was of his own hand when he created the construction of the eight cornered room.
 What lay outside the room?